 Now open the seam you just made, and top stitch as close the edge of the vinyl as possible.

-To add the mesh top, find the center of one of the longer sides.
+To add the mesh top to our diy packing cube.
+Start by finding the center of one of the longer sides.
 Clip it to the center of the zipper tab.
 You can clip all the way around if you choose.

 Then sew the mesh on top of the zipper using the zipper foot.